The Ultimate Digital Adoption Guide

 However effective an onboarding process is, it is often an early-days, one-time event.
 While new onboarding can be delivered every time software updates or when users appear to be forgetting what they were taught, it is typically used as a plaster rather than a root issue fix.

-While product onboarding focuses on initial information share, digital adoption drills into improving the ongoing employee experience.
+While product onboarding focuses on initial information share, digital adoption drills into improving the ongoing digital employee experience (DEX).
 It is a constant, ongoing concern, not just for new users or products.

 Is digital adoption the same as change management?